 - making unwanted requests or advances that are accompanied by promises of advantages or threats of disadvantages

-Sexual harassment is always one-sided behavior that is fundamentally different from flirting or complimenting.
+Sexual harassment is always one-sided behavior that is fundamentally different than flirting or complimenting.
 It often leads to experiences such as stress, insecurity, fear, depression, other psychosomatic complaints, and—as a result—reduced performance or failure.
 There are women and men in all social contexts who are affected by sexual harassment—even at universities.
 Due to their hierarchical structure, existing relationships of dependency and power can be exploited, thereby making it easier to cross boundaries and introduce innappropriate advances.
-However, there are also cases in which sexual harassment occurs in the opposite hierarchical direction.
+There are of course also cases in which sexual harassment occurs in the opposite hierarchical direction.
 In many cases, those affected have to fear negative outcomes such as harassment or discrimination if they defend themselves.
 In this way, they become double victims.
 This must be prevented.

 The University of Bamberg is aware that sexual harassment does not stop at the doors of universities.
 We would like to offer all employees and students a respectful and considerate work and study environment.
 Therefore, sexual discrimination, harassment, and violence are not tolerated.
 Anyone who commits any of these acts will be punished accordingly, as we believe it is our duty to protect members of the university from sexual harassment.